-To view the recent downloads in Edge browser or the latest Chromium-based Edge, open the Hub in Edge as shown below.
+In Edge browser or the latest Chromium-based Edge, open the Hub in Edge as shown below.

 If you have a wider screen and you like to keep the Hub opened all the time, you can pin it.
-If you click on the “Open folder”, it will open the same “Downloads” folder under your user profile.
+Once you click on the “Open folder”, it will open the same “Downloads” folder under your user profile.

 Also, clicking the three dots in Edge browser will give the option to view the downloads.

 The latest Microsoft Edge can categorize the downloaded file types and show them separately.
 We can easily click the ‘Show in folder’ to find the location of the file on your computer.

 In Google Chrome on Windows 10/8.1